VeztaVezta

 }

 All broadcasts emit a consistent 'data' event with a { channel, data } payload.
-The client routes messages by inspecting the channel field:
+The client routes messages by inspecting message.channel.

 Authentication

-The web client connects with JWT authentication in the Socket.IO handshake:
+The web client connects with JWT in the Socket.IO handshake:

 import { io } from 'socket.io-client';